smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 19th to 23rd March

-* Make mapping defaults configurable
+* Make mapping defaults configurable.
+Remaining issues:
+  * Preset feature does not work.
+  * Color brewer does not change when expected going between user methods
+  * Breaks are editable (should not be!)
 * Test MM changes and run study faults:
   1. A covariate must be used or you will get: